 T:0151 921 7099

-Sarah is a legal director in our award-winning abuse team.
-She specialises in defending abuse claims on behalf of local authorities and other public organisations including the police, charities and non-profit organisations.
-Her caseload ranges from stand-alone cases to large, multi-party group actions.
+Sarah is a Partner in our award-winning abuse team.
+She specialises in defending complex historic and recent abuse claims on behalf of local authorities and other public organisations including the police, charities and non-profit organisations.
+Her caseload ranges from stand-alone cases to large, high value multi-party group actions.

-Legal 500 United Kingdom Recommended Lawyer – Sarah is recommended for local authority abuse - she is a ‘very experienced litigator who identifies the issues at an early stage and is able to get the best outcome for her clients either through settlement or where the claim has merit by taking the case to trial’.
+Legal 500 United Kingdom Recommended Lawyer – Sarah is …a ‘very experienced litigator who identifies the issues at an early stage and is able to get the best outcome for her clients either through settlement or where the claim has merit by taking the case to trial’.

-Sarah became a member of the FOIL Public Sector Focus team in 2018.
+Sarah is a member of the FOIL Public Sector Focus team.